Biotin and Troponin Test: Can You Take Them Together?

 Why is this important?

 Troponin is not a screening test.
-It is ordered when a clinician suspects a serious problem, most often acute myocardial infarction, but also pulmonary embolism, myocarditis, and severe sepsis.
-The treatment decisions that follow a troponin result are immediate and high-stakes: whether to give blood thinners, whether to take the patient to the cardiac catheterization lab, whether to admit to a coronary care unit.
-A falsely low troponin can send a patient with a real heart attack home from the emergency department.
+It is ordered when a clinician already suspects something serious, most often a heart attack but also conditions such as pulmonary embolism or myocarditis.
+The decisions that follow are immediate and high-stakes: whether to start blood thinners, whether to go to the cardiac catheterization lab, whether to admit to a coronary care unit.

 What should you do?

-If you have to go to the emergency room with chest pain, shortness of breath, or other symptoms that might trigger a troponin test, tell the triage nurse and the physician immediately that you take biotin, what dose, and when you last took it.
-Do not skip this even if you only take a small amount.
-The lab can switch to an assay that is not affected by biotin, or the clinician can repeat the troponin after biotin has cleared.
+After a change or in an emergency: If you go to the emergency room with chest pain, shortness of breath, or similar symptoms, tell the triage nurse and physician right away that you take biotin, roughly how much, and when you last took it.
+Do this even if the amount is small.
+The lab can use an assay that is not affected by biotin, or the clinician can repeat the troponin after biotin has cleared.
+If you have a chronic condition that means frequent troponin checks, raise the supplement with your doctor and decide together whether it is worth continuing.

 Which specific products are affected?